DiogoHD/SnakeGame/Readme.md

 My first "big" project.
-A classic Snake Game with skins, leaderboards, saves and setting.
+A classic Snake Game with skins, leaderboards and saves.
 Somethings are still being done.

 To compilse use: